abhi0565/AbhikumarsBookStore/AbhikumarsBookStore/README.txt

 2:00 - i made the SP_call.cs and ISP_call.ca file in the repository

 2:30 - i made unitofwork and Iunitofwork files in  project

+3/29/2022

+2:00 i started working on third part

+3:00 added the categorycontroller.cs in customer and admin

+4:00 addes the index.cshtml in the admin secrion in view folder

+5:00 having error in displaying the index file

+6:28 finally found the error in categorycontroller and now i can see the category view

+8:26 updating the form and careat new funtionality

+9:00 completed the all the parts but cannot add the new category to list errors receiving